aws-ia/terraform-aws-eks-blueprints/docs/core-concepts.md

 ## Cluster

 A `cluster` is simply an EKS cluster.
 The `terraform-ssp-amazon-eks` framework provides for customizing the compute options you leverage with your `clusters`.
 The framework currently supports `EC2`, `Fargate` and `BottleRocket` instances.
 It also supports managed and self-managed node groups.
-To specify the type of compute you want to use for your `cluster`, you use the `enable_managed_nodegroups`, `enable_self_managed_nodegroups`, or `enable_fargate` variables.
+To specify the type of compute you want to use for your `cluster`, you use the `managed_node_groups`, `self_managed_nodegroups`, or `fargate_profiles` variables.

 See our [Node Groups](./node-groups) documentation page for detailed information.